AlanWithCS/TicketPlus/README.md

 # TicketPlus
-TiacketPlus: an Event Search and Ticket Recommendation website
+an Event Search and Ticket Recommendation website

 Tech Stack: